Written By Rick de Groot

 What is concatenation and why is it useful?

 What is concatenation?
-Concatenation is an operation where you combine two or more text values into a single string.
-This is a common operation when preparing data, and is useful for combining:
+Concatenation is an operation where you combine two or more values into a single string.
+This is a common operation when preparing data, you will often see it for combining:

 • Names: Combine first and last name for a Full Name